LuizAndr4d3/scrapping-books-api/README.md

 2. Categories are cached locally for better performance
 3. Pagination is supported for book listings
 4. All monetary values are in British pounds (£)
+5. Book IDs are extracted from URLs and are displayed in descending order (ID 1000 first, ID 1 last)
+6. The book details endpoint uses mathematical optimization to directly calculate which page contains a specific book, requiring only 2 HTTP requests (one for the listing page, one for the detail page)
+7. Each book in listings now includes its `id` and `url`, allowing direct access to detailed information

 ## 🤝 Contributing